CVS Pharmacy Logo

 CVS Logo History

-The original name of the pharmaceutical service was Consumer Value Store.
+The original name of the pharmaceutical service was the Consumer Value Store.
 An abbreviated version was used a year after its appearance, in 1964.
 At that time in its network, there were already 17 outlets, and by the beginning of the 70s – 100.
-The first stores combined with pharmacies, the company opened in Cumberland and Warwick, Rhode Island.
+The company opened its first stores, combined with pharmacies, in Cumberland and Warwick, Rhode Island.
 This was in 1967.
-And in 1969, it was bought by the now-defunct Melville Corporation, which invested a lot in the development of CVS.
+In 1969, it was bought by the now-defunct Melville Corporation, which invested a lot in developing CVS.

-Currently, she sells not only generic and prescription drugs but other goods as well.
-Its range includes food products, face and body care products, color cosmetics, seasonal products, and much more.
+Currently, she sells not only generic and prescription drugs but other goods.
+Its range includes food, face and body care, color cosmetics, seasonal products, and more.
 Moreover, they are implemented in real life and online since the organization owns its online store.
 In addition, she provides healthcare services in her clinics and diabetes care centers.
-They all operate under one logo, which is the abbreviation CVS and the red heart.
-The pharmacy chain has four emblems, two of which were used in parallel for some period.
+They all operate under one logo, the abbreviation CVS, and the red heart.
+The pharmacy chain has four emblems, two of which have been used in parallel.

 What is CVS Pharmacy?